ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 •  Important actions:

-o  Interrupt — stop a running cell (like Ctrl+C)
+  -  Interrupt — stop a running cell (like Ctrl+C)

-o  Restart — clear memory and restart Python kernel
+  - Restart — clear memory and restart Python kernel

 Tip: If state is “Busy” and your code is stuck, click Interrupt or Restart.